-First and foremost, we want to be a safe and attractive home for your savings.
-In 2023, we took in £558 million of new savings balances and customers withdrew £588 million.
-A huge effort by staff sits behind what is only a net outflow of £30m but a gross flow of over £1.1 billion.
-With added interest our total savings balances actually increased by £76m.
+First and foremost, we want to and must be a safe and attractive home for your savings.
+In 2024, we took in £561 million of new savings balances and customers withdrew £501 million.
+A huge effort by staff sits behind what is only a net inflow of £60 million but a gross flow of over £1 billion.
+With added interest our total savings balances actually increased by £184 million.